 Raise Your Hand

-RYH partners with administrators and teachers at Williamson County Schools and Franklin Special School District to implement tutoring in 12 schools.
-Tutoring falls into two sessions:
+RYH partners with administrators and teachers at Williamson County Schools and Franklin Special School District to implement tutoring sessions in 13 schools.
+This project is funded under an agreement with the State of Tennessee.
+See our 2018–2019 tutoring results below.

 Volunteering with Raise Your Hand

-Volunteers commit one hour per week, assisting teachers with reading assignments and tutoring students individually or in small groups.
+Volunteers commit one hour per week, assisting teachers with reading assignments and tutoring students individually or in small-group sessions.
 Teachers guide volunteers through the tutoring process.
 Therefore, no teaching experience is required; training is provided.

 Click here to submit an online application if you are interested in becoming a volunteer tutor.
 You are welcome to submit the application at any time of the year.

 For more information, email Sonya Johnson (Education Engagement Manager) or call 615-771-2312.